doomhack/PsionDoom/README.md

 # PsionDoom
-A port of PrBoom to Psion EPOC R5 devices.
+A port of PrBoom to Psion EPOC32 devices.